chenchun-undergraduate/SVM-Geometry-and-Generalization-Analysis/README.md

-# SVM Geometry and Generalization Analysis
+4k# SVM Geometry and Generalization Analysis

-## Overview
+## Project Overview

 This project investigates the geometric and optimization behavior of Support Vector Machines (SVM), extending theoretical derivations of the primal–dual formulation into empirical validation.

-Rather than focusing on benchmark accuracy, this repository explores how:
+Rather than focusing on benchmark accuracy, this project explores how:

 - Margin maximization relates to minimizing ||w||
 - Soft-margin regularization (C) reshapes decision boundaries